miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- the form/questionnaire is filled out with information
 7. INSTANCE ATTRIBUTES:
 	- attributes created in init
-	- their value are specific to a particular instance of the class (ex: all employees )
+	- their value are specific to a particular instance of the class (ex: all employees have a name and age, but the values differ depending on the instance) -> information in
+8. CLASS ATTRIBUTES:
+	- attributes that have the same values for all instances

 ```
 _data -> internal, cannot be used directly from exterior (there is no "private" in python, so kinda private)